SwiftOnSecurity/OrgKit/GroupPolicy/README.md

 ## Design notes
 This design goes against common advice to limit Group Policy Object numbers as much as possible.
 There is a large risk here as administrators may not understand the complex interplay of precedence and the full end-result of their selections.
 However, this is based on my personal preference in maintaining a domain with logical separation of settings.
-This allows categories to be not applied to testing machines.
+This allows categories to be not applied to testing machines or limit the scope of change approvals.
 This is to increase long-term operational flexibility and testing abilities.

 With the (general) separation of User and Computer policies, this design leaves open the option for Group Policy Loopback Processing in training lab environments.

-Every Group Policy where it's possible to include a note, includes a unique identifier.
-This allows you to quickly identify a policy and its current recommended status.
+Most policy comments will include a unique identifier called 'OrgKitID'.
+This allows you to quickly identify a policy and its current recommended status via web search.

 ## Policies
 Note: This is a roadmap vision and does not list the GPOs currently avaliable.